linroger/Wealth-of-Nations/Financial Engineering/Appendices/Appendix 23.A The Reflection Principle for Wiener Process.md

 ---
-title: Appendix 23.A The Reflection Principle for Wiener Process
+title: Appendix 23.
+A The Reflection Principle for Wiener Process
 aliases: [The Reflection Principle for Wiener Process]
 ---

-# Appendix 23.A The Reflection Principle for Wiener Process
+# Appendix 23.
+A The Reflection Principle for Wiener Process

 For every standard Brownian path there is an equally likely path that can be constructed by reflecting the path,  or a portion of the path,  with respect to a horizontal line.
 Figure 23.5 shows a Brownian path,  $X_{r}$ ,  denoted by ABC,  that is reflected beginning at the poin where the path reaches $X_{t}=70$ .Notice that the path BD is a mirror image,  reflected vertically around the line $X=70$ ,  of the original path BC.
 We will see that by considering the reflected path,  it is possible to transform barrier probability calculations into standard normal probability calculations